Virginia House of Delegates: Historical party control

 (The party control table shows the balance of power after each recent general election.
 The preceding Makeup table includes results of special elections since the last general election.)

 House leadership

 Committee chairs and ranking members

 The House has 14 standing committees.

 Members

 The Virginia House of Delegates is reelected every two years, with intervening vacancies filled by special election.
-The list below contains the House delegates that are currently serving in the 162nd Virginia General Assembly, which convened in January 2022.
+The list below contains the House delegates that are currently serving in the 163rd Virginia General Assembly, which convened on January 10, 2024.

-Database of Members past and present
+Database of past and present members

 Marking the 400th anniversary of the House of Burgesses, the House Clerk's Office announced a new Database of House Members called "DOME" that chronicles the "9,700-plus men and women who served as burgesses or delegates in the Virginia General Assembly over the past four centuries."